 - You can bring along friends and relatives to attend your Nikah.

 - In Islam a Nikah must be entered in to freely by both parties.
-Furthermore, forced marriages are illegal under UK law, and carries a maximum sentence of 7 years
+Forced marriages are illegal under UK law

 - Failing to reply to the LIC attempts to contact you regarding your application will result in termination of your application and also loss of your fee